• Skip to primary navigation

 You can boil extra sweet potatoes to use during the week.

-There is it, now you know how to boil sweet potatoes the best way and I hope from here on you'll consider leaving that skin on.
+There is it, now you know how to boil sweet potatoes the best way, and I hope from here on, you'll consider leaving that skin on.
 Thank you for being here.
-I appreciate you.
+I appreciate your visit.
+Please share this article.

 Till next, take care and enjoy the presence of those who love you.